-In fact, both the diesel injection timing and the properties of low reactivity fuel have a significant impact on DF combustion operation, affecting both engine performance and exhaust emissions [11, 12].
-With increasing diesel injection advance, NOx increased while carbon monoxide (CO) and soot emissions were reduced [11].
-Moreover, Pedrozo et al. [13] concluded that the combination of reactivity-controlled compression ignition (RCCI) and late intake valve closing (LIVC) can reduce methane slip and also NOx emissions up to 80%.

-Though, due to the properties of methane (CH4), diesel-gas dual-fuel combustion has some drawbacks, such as slower flame propagation, which results in longer combustion duration and, as a result, lower efficiency [14].
-Also, this combustion mode is frequently accompanied by unburned CH4 emission, also known as methane slip [13].
-CH4 is a GHG with 28 times higher global warming potential (GWP) than CO2 emission over a 100-year lifetime [15].
+In fact, both the diesel injection timing and the properties of low reactivity fuel have a significant impact on DF combustion operation, affecting both engine performance and exhaust emissions [12, 13].
+With increasing diesel injection advance, NOx increased while carbon monoxide (CO) and soot emissions were reduced [12].
+Moreover, Pedrozo et al. [14] concluded that the combination of reactivity-controlled compression ignition (RCCI) and late intake valve closing (LIVC) can reduce unburned methane and also NOx emissions up to 80% in a diesel-CNG combustion, combustion duration and, as a result, lower efficiency [15].
+Also, this combustion mode is accompanied by unburned CH4 emission, also known as methane slip [14].
+CH4 is a GHG with 27 times global warming potential (GWP) of the CO2 emission over a 100-year lifetime [16].
+Furthermore, the combination of natural gas and diesel enable the DF technology to achieve similar thermal efficiency to that of the conventional diesel engines only at high loads, as reported in [17, 18].